This article is part of a larger series on Retail Management.

 If you’re ready to test BigCommerce, start a free trial and follow our guide on how to set up a BigCommerce online store.

-BigCommerce’s pricing guide shows four subscription plans with fees that start at $29.95.
+BigCommerce has four subscription plans with fees that start at $29.95 monthly.
 The main differences among the tiers are the annual sales limits and availability of premium features—such as stored credit cards, Google customer reviews, and unlimited API calls.

 BigCommerce Pricing Plans